 The AIDA model above is designed to lead customers through a sales funnel and considers the buyer’s first contact with your brand down to the point of sale.

 In the past, the ‘Action’ stage would be represented by a buyer’s purchase of product or service.
-Nowadays, the AIDA model is used by marketers as more of a communication model.
+Now, the AIDA model is used by marketers as more of a communication model.

-According to Smart Insights, the AIDA model assists brands in knowing how and when to communicate with buyers, which platforms to use, how to engage them, and the kind of information the brand provides to the buyer.
+According to Smart Insights, the AIDA model assists brands in knowing how and when to Engage with buyers, which platforms to use, and the kind of information the brand should provide.

 But then stepped in the new wave of marketing: the digital marketing funnel.

-The push for traditional marketing to evolve has been driven by technological advancements but also through the rise of social media.
-Today, it is believed that we are bombarded with over 10,000 messages a day.
+The push for traditional marketing to evolve has been driven by technological advancements, but also through the rise of social media.
+It is believed that we are bombarded with over 10,000 messages a day.
 For brands to cut through the noise, it’s in their best interest to foster a strong relationship with consumers even long after the buyer has made a purchase.